nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 ### Gestner Wave

-Building wave is most important part to express water's movement.
-At First, I tried to apply y-axis sin wave to vertex. but it was not natural.
+Building wave is one of the most important part to express water's movement.
+At First, I tried to apply y-axis sin wave to vertex but it was not natural.

 _This is shot of above.
 It's hard to call it a wave_
 ![Alt text](/ExplainImgs/WaveWithSin.png)